ShprAlex/SproutLife/README.md

 ### Notes

+[1] [The History of Cellular Automata](https://www.wolframscience.com/reference/notes/876b) is that they were introduced by [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann) in trying to develop an abstract model of self-reproduction in biology - a topic which had emerged from investigations in cybernetics.

-[1] [Evoloops](https://www.youtube.com/watch?v=vbpoTZlNTiw) created by [Hiroki Sayama](http://bingweb.binghamton.edu/~sayama/) are the current state of the art for evolving cellular automata.
+[2] [Evoloops](https://www.youtube.com/watch?v=vbpoTZlNTiw) created by [Hiroki Sayama](http://bingweb.binghamton.edu/~sayama/) are the current state of the art for evolving cellular automata.
 As you can see from the video link, they evolve, but grow smaller in the process.
 The challenge is that their DNA is physically encoded as part of the organism, which makes it difficult for them to grow in complexity.